hashicorp/design-system/website/docs/components/copy/snippet/partials/guidelines/guidelines.md

 - To copy content outside its container, use [Copy Button](/components/copy/button).
 - In a code block, use [Copy Button](/components/copy/button).

-### Effective Usage

-- There’s no limit to the number of Copy Snippet instances on a page, but maintain a balance to avoid overwhelming the user or cluttering the interface.
-- Use the `Copy::Snippet` judiciously for crucial information that users frequently need.
-This keeps the copied content relevant and valuable without causing confusion or clutter.

 !!!
 Dont